MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 You can set up the policy for individual users or entire organizations.

-1. [Install the Microsoft Teams PowerShell module](https://docs.microsoft.com/microsoftteams/teams-powershell-install) if you haven't already.
+1. [Install the Microsoft Teams PowerShell Module](https://docs.microsoft.com/microsoftteams/teams-powershell-install) if you haven't already.

-2. To check the policy for a particular account, run the following PowerShell command:
+2. To check the policy for a particular account to see if file sharring has already been disabled, run the following PowerShell command:

     Get-CsUserPolicyAssignment -Identity "<email>" -PolicyType "TeamsFilesPolicy"